Mike Henson (snooker player)

 Michael "Mike" Henson (born 8 October 1959) is a British-German former professional snooker player and multiple German Snooker Champion.
-He competed on the professional tour from 1990–1994 and in the 1998/99 season.
+He competed on the professional tour from 1990 to 1994 and in the 1998/99 season.

 Career

 Henson was born in Scotland and moved to Germany in the mid-1980s.
 He initially worked as a billiard coach in Gifhorn.
 Despite early unsuccessful attempts to qualify for the professional circuit, he later joined the pro ranks when the tour opened its doors in 1991.

 Henson's amateur career highlights include seven German championship titles, both in singles and doubles.
 He also participated in multiple Amateur World Championships and performed notably in international tournaments such as the Dutch Open.